 - Heat oven to 400°F.

-- Using a Spiralizer, cut potato in spirals.
+- Using a Spiralizer, cut potato into thin spirals.

-- Place potatoes in paper towels and squeeze the moisture out.
-This may take several times to dry the potatoes.
+- Place potatoes in paper towels and squeeze dry.

 - Add a small (6 1/2-inch) cast iron skillet to the heated oven for 10 minutes.